Google launches generative AI performance reports in Search Console

 What Priority Pixels is tracking

-Priority Pixels is already integrating AI overview performance into client reporting frameworks.
-We are tracking impression share within AI summaries, click-through behaviour from generative responses and the relationship between AI visibility and traditional ranking positions.
+Priority Pixels is already integrating AI Overview performance into client reporting frameworks.
+We are tracking impression share within AI Overviews and AI Mode, along with the relationship between AI visibility and traditional ranking positions.
 For clients running AI SEO strategies, this data provides a direct feedback loop on whether content optimisation is translating into measurable presence within generative features.

 Structural changes required